flexyourrights/openpolice/README.md

 Here's the TODO list for the next release (**1.0**).
 It's my first time building on Laravel, or GitHub.
 So sorry.

-* [ ] Correct all issues needed for minimum viable product, and launch beta site.
+* [ ] Correct all issues needed for minimum viable product, and launch Open Police Complaints.
+* [ ] Integrate options for MFA using Laravel-compatible package.
 * [ ] Code commenting, learning and adopting more community norms.
-* [ ] Finish migrating all raw queries to use Laravel's process.
-* [ ] Adding tests.
+* [ ] Add decent levels of unit testing.
+Hopefully improve the organization of objects/classes.

 # <a name="change-logs"></a>Change Logs